 Advantage of combinatorial coding

 Combinatorial coding is a new high-tech method to circumvent the limitation of sample size.
-With this technique monitoring of T cell recognition of the MHC-peptide complexes can be performed quickly in small sample volumes.
+With this technique, monitoring of HLA-peptide complex recognition by T cells can be performed quickly in small sample volumes.

 41 different HLA/peptide combinations can be analyzed simultaneously in one blood sample of only 4-8 mL blood to broadly screen for immunogenic peptides.
 This is in sharp contrast to conventional methods using more than 200 mL of whole blood for the same analysis.

 - combining phenotypical and functional markers with antigen specificity.

 - detecting antigen-specific T cells during clinical interventions, such as vaccination studies or cell therapy.

 - screening of the immunogenicity of your peptides of interest.

 By obtaining information on the functionality of CD8+ T cells in cellular assays, we can identify the magnitude and type of immune response that has been, or will be, elicited by your treatment.
 Furthermore, we can identify the effect of compounds on antigen-specific CD8+ T cell responses, for instance on cytokine production or cell proliferation.
 We can also assist in the characterization of antigen-specific CD8+ T cells during in vitro culture with compounds, or validate biomarkers.